-Historic Preservation Tax Credits. are available to resident curators and to those persons who work to promote community revitalization and restoration, and the rehabilitation of historic properties.
+Historic Preservation Tax Credits are available to Resident Curators and to those persons who work to promote community revitalization and restoration, and the rehabilitation of historic properties.
 Only those taxpayers whose eligibility is certified by the Delaware State Historic Preservation Office may claim these credits.

 Neighborhood Assistance Tax Credit.
 Certain taxpayers are eligible for an income tax credit for contributing to a neighborhood organization, community development corporation, or community based development organization; or for providing neighborhood assistance, job training, or education to an impoverished area or for low and moderate-income families.
-Only those taxpayers whose eligibility is certified by the Delaware State Housing Authority and the Delaware Tax Appeal Board may claim these credits.
+An investment claimed as a Neighborhood Assistance Credit shall not also be eligible for treatment in the same year as a charitable contribution for income tax purposes.
+Only those taxpayers whose eligibility is credited by the Delaware State Housing Authority and the Delaware Tax Appeal Board may claim these credits.